KimythAnly/simple_ta_helper/README.md

     ```
     $ python get_kaggle_score_submission.py -c ml2020spring-hw1 -l ../student_list.csv -o /tmp/kaggle_hw1_score.csv -p 8
     ```
-    - Note: If it fails using chrome cookies, run chrome with `--password-store=basic`.
+    - Note: You should login as the host of the competition to run the second code.
+If it fails using chrome cookies, run chrome with `--password-store=basic`.

 - step 3: Setup a environment for a specific homework.
     - edit config